romaingrude/Engineering_Project_1/README.md

 ## Team Collaboration

 The project was a team effort, and collaboration was key to its success.
-We utilized GitHub for version control and managed our development process by forking the seed repository, cloning it to our local machines, and contributing to the codebase.
+We utilised GitHub for version control and managed our development process by forking the seed repository, cloning it to our local machines, and contributing to the codebase.
 Each team member played a specific role, contributing to various aspects of the project, from coding to testing.

 ## Key Learnings

 - **Team Dynamics**: Gained experience in working effectively within a team, managing responsibilities, and coordinating efforts to achieve a common goal.
 - **Full-Stack Development**: Developed skills in both frontend and backend development, integrating various technologies to build a cohesive application.
-- **Project Management**: Learned to manage time efficiently and prioritize tasks to meet project deadlines.
+- **Project Management**: Learned to manage time efficiently and prioritise tasks to meet project deadlines.

 ## Challenges